What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 1. Create Year-By-Year Photos

-Pick a spot (in front of their school, with their new teacher, or in the front yard) and take a snap or two.
+Pick a spot (in front of their school, with their new teacher, in the front yard, your favorite nature spot, or with their sibling) and take a snap or two.
 Use signs to add the year or “first day of school” to your photos.
 Follow up with a photo at the end of the school year or at graduation.
 It’s fun to take photos in the same spot to really see how much everyone has changed over the course of the school year.

 Print out your pics and create a photo album, adding each year’s photo as you go.
 The best part about this gift is you’ll have a wonderful present for them when they hit their high school graduation in 13 years.